UsnikB/dotfiles-arch-hyperland/README.md

     Before proceeding, it's recommended to back up your existing configuration files.

 3.  **Run the installation script:**
-    A script will be provided to create symbolic links for all the managed configurations.
+    This script will copy the configurations to your `~/.config` directory.
     ```bash
     ./install.sh
     ```
-    **TODO:** Create the `install.sh` script.

 ## Managed Configurations